0jas0jas/SymLang/README.md

 2. **Set Up Your Camera**: Ensure your camera is properly set up to capture your sign language gestures.
 3. **Start Coding**: Begin writing code using your hands!

-## Documentation

-## Contributing
-We welcome contributions from everyone.
-Please read our [contributing guidelines](https://example.com/contributing) to get started.

-## Community
-Join our community on [Discord](https://example.com/discord) to connect with other users and developers.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 Thank you for choosing SignLangCode.
 Let's make coding accessible for everyone!